potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 * or an `Integer` with an `i64` value,
 * etc.

-Notice how the `Json` enum is public: there are no invariants.
+Notice how the `Json` enum is public.
+It can be, because there are no invariants.
 It is impossible to construct invalid `Json` values.
 Rust enumerations, which are an example of an algebraic data type, enable us to model semantics much more precisely than plain structs.
 This shifts responsibility from the programmer to the type checker, and allows us to write more reliable software.
 Here I showed just one example, but surprisingly many different objects can be precisely described using ADTs.

 ADTs are one way to precisely model type semantics.
 Without proof[^1], I will assert that they are actually the **only** way: you need a feature of (at least) equivalent power to hope for precise types.
 This would mean that we have the first piece of the puzzle: